Military dictatorship: Classification

-Different definitions and criteria may be used to determine whether a government constitutes a military dictatorship.
-Some scholars may classify any authoritarian regime led by a military officer as a military dictatorship, while stricter definitions may require certain standards of the military as a professionalized institution.
+Different definitions and criteria may be used to determine whether a government can be described as a military dictatorship.
+Some scholars may classify any authoritarian regime led by a military officer as a military dictatorship.
+Stricter definitions may require certain standards of the military as a professionalized institution or that the dictator is accountable to the military.
 Some dictatorships may blend elements of different classifications, allowing for military dictatorships to also be personalist or one-party dictatorships.
-Military dictatorships can be further classified as military juntas, in which power is shared by military officers, or as military strongmen, in which power is held by a single military dictator.
+Subtypes of military dictatorship include military juntas, in which power is shared by several military officers at the highest level, and military strongmen, in which power is held by a single military dictator without meaningful influence from the military as an institution.

 A military junta is a type of leadership structure in a military dictatorship in which a committee of military officers rules in unison.
 The junta typically includes the leader of each branch of the military and sometimes the state police.
-Many juntas present themselves as restorers of peace, adopting titles along the lines of "Committee of National Restoration", or "National Liberation Committee".
-Juntas often appoint one member as the head, effectively designating that person the dictator.
-Officers working alongside this dictator wield considerable political power.
+Many juntas present themselves as restorers of peace, adopting titles such as "Committee of National Restoration", or "National Liberation Committee".
+Juntas frequently appoint one member as the head, effectively making that person the dictator.
+Officers working alongside this dictator wield considerable political power, and the dictator will often be subject to removal by fellow junta members.
 The military structure provides stability for such a government, as officers have effective control over their subordinates and can bargain on their behalf.
 Factionalism can threaten the junta structure, as it incentivizes lower-ranked officers to change their loyalties.
+As power is not consolidated under a single person, military juntas are subject to political backlash and have to consider the political preferences of their constituents.
+Unlike democracies, the constituents under a military junta are the junior officers rather than the citizenry.

 Strongmen are dictators that rule as both military dictators and personalist dictators.
-They seize power and rule through the military, but they do not meaningfully share their power with the military, ruling unilaterally.
+They seize power and rule through the military, but they do not meaningfully share their power with other officers, instead ruling unilaterally.
 These dictatorships become increasingly personalist as the ruler consolidates power and subjugates rivals, eventually culminating in cults of personality.
 Other military officers may hold positions in the government, but they have no power to restrain the dictator or influence policy decisions.
 A military dictator becomes a strongman by securing control of state security forces, allowing the dictator to coerce other officers.
 Military dictators that seek to personalize their rule must bypass the higher-ranked officers that make up the inner circle, negotiating with the lower-ranked officers directly.
 Achieving direct control over the military also allows the dictator to appoint loyalists to important positions while excluding competitors.
-Military officers will often demand that the dictator give up their military rank upon taking power for this reason.
+Military officers might demand that the dictator give up their military rank upon taking power for this reason.